chriszarate/sheetrock/README.md

 The previous `0.3.x` branch is [still available][0.3.x] and maintained.

+## Expectations

+Sheetrock is designed to work with any Google Sheet, but makes some assumptions about the format and availability.

+* **Public.** In order for others to access the data in your Sheet with Sheetrock, the Sheet must be public. ([How do I make a spreadsheet public?][public]) It is possible to use Sheetrock to access a private Sheet for your own use if you are logged in to your Google account in the same browser session, but this is not a supported use case.

+* **One header row.** Sheetrock expects a single header row of column labels in the first row of the Sheet.
+Any other configuration (e.g., no header row, multiple or offset header rows) can cause problems with the request and complicates templating.

 ## Options

 Sheetrock expects a hash map of options as a parameter, e.g.: